The Squirrel Monkey One Tube Guitar Amp

 Use

 Connect the amp to a guitar speaker and plug in the AC power cord.
 Plug an electric guitar into the input jack.
 Tweak the knobs for a good sound.
 Play the guitar and enjoy the warm tube sound.
-This is a fairly high gain amplifier and it can overdrive quite easily.
-If you want a clean sound, be sure to keep the volume control fairly low.
+This is a fairly high-gain amplifier and it can overdrive quite easily.
+If you want a clean sound, be sure to keep the volume control low.
 Turn up the volume for more fuzzy distortion.
 If you like the Squirrel Monkey amp check out its successor, the Howler Monkey, a very different animal indeed.

-This amplifier also works well as piece of test equipment.
+This amplifier also works well as a nearly indestructible piece of test equipment.
 It can be used to trace signals through amplifiers or other audio equipment.
 If you intend to use the amp this way, add a 50nF (0.05uF) capacitor in series with the input to prevent any external bias voltages from reaching the grid of VT1a.
 Another use for the amp is as an audio stage for experimental radios such as the Piglet regenerative short wave receiver.

 Squirrel Monkey